 Aftermath of a Wildfire

 - Colorado Fire Camp: Wildfire Effects: This article is about the effects of wildfire.
-It reviews the damage that occurs after a fire, including the economic effects and changes in the appearance of the area.
+It reviews the damage that occurs after a fire, including the economic effects and changes in the appearance of the area and community infrastructure, like buildings.
 Benefits to animals and plants are also discussed.

 - Effects of Wildfire on Soil and Water: Read what happens to water and soil in the aftermath of a forest wildfire.
 The article explains what the post-fire effects are dependent on.

 - Protecting Farms and Buildings From Wildfires – After: At the bottom of the page there is a section entitled “After” that reviews precautions that people can take to limit the dangers associated with the aftermath of a wildfire.
 The page also include information about what people should do before and during a wildfire.